YuWaiPang/youFast-Desktop/README.md

 # youFast Desktop Features

-➾ using C#, Vanilla JavaScript and W3.css for an integrated frontend to backend Web development, it do not implement any javascript framework or library
+➾  using C#, Vanilla JavaScript and W3.css for an integrated frontend to backend Web development, it does not implement any javascript framework or library

 ➾  real-time web technology use Fleck websocket